Super-brawl-team/epsilon/poincare/doc/layout.md

 An empty rack displays itself as a yellow square, unless the cursor is pointing to it.

 Grids (matrices and piecewise layouts) always possess an additional row and column filled with empty racks called placeholders.
-They are displayed as gray squares, if the cursor is in the grid or one of its descendants.
+They are displayed as gray squares if the cursor is in the grid or in one of its descendants.

 #### Example
 ```